johnlhon21/shiftcare/README.md

 * **Search by Email**
   Search is case-insensitive and supports partial matches.
 * **Custom JSON path input**
-  Can provide a different JSON file as datasets
+  Can provide a different JSON file as a dataset

 ---